Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Theoretical model

-where the amplitude $f(r)$ only depends on the radial coordinate, and $l=2$.
+Such a vortex state is feasible as was demonstrated convincingly by manipulating vortices in Fermi superfluids in box-shaped, toroidal traps \cite{Pace2022}.

 By substituting \eqref{eq:statsol} into \eqref{eq:eqofmot}, one can find a numerical solution for $f(r)$.
 It is convenient to express the length scale in units of the healing length $\xi$, which is a measure for the width of the vortex.
-An analytic expression for $\xi$ can be derived through a variational ansatz for the stationary vortex solution and a minimization of the EFT free energy \cite{THBookChapter} (see also Appendix \ref{sec:appxi}).
+An analytic expression for $\xi$ can be derived through a variational ansatz for the stationary vortex solution and a minimization of the EFT free energy \cite{SM,THBookChapter}.
 For a typical experimental setup $k_F \sim 0.5$ $\mu$m, this yields $\xi \approx$ 1 $\mu$m, 800 nm, 10 $\mu$m for $(k_F a_s)^{-1} = 2, 0, -2$ respectively.

 The main assumption of the EFT model is that the order parameter $\Psi(\mathbf{r},t)$ varies slowly in both space and time \cite{THKTLDEpjB}.
 This corresponds to the conditions that the pair field should vary over a spatial region larger than the pair correlation length, and that the energy of the fluctuations remains below the pair-breaking threshold ($2 \Delta$ in the BCS-regime, $2 \sqrt{\Delta^2 + \mu^2}$ in the BEC-regime).
-A detailed study of the validity of the model reveals that the theory is reliable, except for some cases in the BCS-regime at low temperature \cite{THLvAKTPrA}, where $\Delta$ becomes small and the pair correlation length becomes large.
+A detailed study of the validity of the model reveals that the theory is

+less reliable for describing dark solitons in the BCS-regime at low temperatures \cite{THLvAKTPrA}, where $\Delta$ becomes small and the ratio of the pair correlation length $\xi_{\rm pair}$ to the healing length is close to unity.
+This is also the case with singly quantized vortex ($l=1$).
+On the other hand, in our case of a doubly quantized vortex ($l=2$), we have typically the condition $\xi>\xi_{\rm pair}$ since the healing length for $l=2$ is twice or more than that for $l=1$ \cite{SM}.

 The dynamic stability of a DQV in a Fermi superfluid can be studied by adding a small complex perturbation to the stationary vortex solution:

 Small excitations of the system can be described by a fluctuation field of the form \cite{THLund2}